Since hearts of palm is a plant-based food, you might think it’s sustainable.

-Hearts of palm usually come from peach palm, coconut palm, acai palm, palmetto – also known as sabal palm, or juçara.
+Hearts of palm usually come from peach palm, coconut palm, acai palm, juçara palm or sabal palm (also known as sabal palmetto or cabbage palm).

 For example, peach palms and acai palms have several stalks.

-This means hearts of palm can be sourced without killing the tree if they are stalks left to allow new growth.
+This means hearts of palm can be sourced without killing the tree if there are stalks left to allow new growth.